 There is new research in the field of neuroscience all the time, and with increasing technology, we are learning more and more about the way our brains work, such as how memories are formed and stored, the function of various brain regions, the effects of drugs and medications on our brains, what happens when we sleep, etc.

-Also, the stigma around mental health is diminishing, which opens the opportunity to have more honest conversations about mental well being and mental illness.
+Also, the stigma around mental health is diminishing, which opens the opportunity to have more honest conversations about mental well-being and mental illness.
 More people than ever are seeking therapy.

 - Is it important to choose a psychology specialty right away?
 How did you choose your specialty?

-I also noticed that many of my clients suffered with anxiety, and in an effort to be able to be most effective at working with them, I have attended multiple trainings on anxiety.
-The more I learn about anxiety, and both our mental and physiological response to it, the more I am fascinated by it.
+I also noticed that many of my clients suffered from anxiety, and in an effort to be able to be most effective at working with them, I have attended multiple trainings on anxiety.
+The more I learn about anxiety, and both our mental and physiological responses to it, the more I am fascinated by it.
 As I evolve as a therapist, so too do my preferences.

 - What do you love most about your job?

 I enjoy challenging the thinking of my clients, helping them to see things from another perspective, and I love doing some psychoeducation in sessions as well.
 I find it rewarding to see clients shift from a world view of negativity, anxiety, and depression into a more balanced, more positive state, and see their depression or anxiety lighten.
 They become hopeful about their life and their future, and confident in their abilities to cope with stressors.

 - What do you wish you would've known about this field either during school or earlier in your career?